Determining the smartest dog breeds is difficult. That’s because how you decide canine intelligence can vary.

 Yet another herding dog on this list, Australian Shepherds, like Border Collies, are intelligent, energetic, and intuitive.

 For example, Sydney, my Aussie-Corgi mix, hated the command stay.
-As a puppy, she’d wiggle and roll over when told to stay in one spot.
+She’d wiggle and roll over as a puppy when told to stay in one spot.

 Pembroke Welsh Corgi